tobiasjcat/WildBeyond/health.md

 - Bavlorna's Big Book of Bad Blood.
 - 1x potion of Polymorph of Giant Frog
 - Tank of Compressed Swamp Gas
+- Three gold rings found by my toes.
+- A stick that Vansle made flower.
+A stone of good luck. for 24 hours

+### Used
+- Witchlight branded wine (traded away for 6 weird teeth)
+- DVD of mulan rogue, go-go boots and fishnets (traded the fishnets for a set of swamp stilts)
+- A thither object:
+-- A deer skull from Agdon's lair (traded to Clapperclaws for his temporary head)
+- Scroll of Grease (consumed in fight with agdan the pretenders)
+- Normal scale mail (traded for saddle of many shapes)
+- Impressive balloon octopus from Thaco (given to Oroonoko)
+- Cuddly spider of spiderclimb (consumed to climb Bavlorna's well)